The following are the 20 notes to the principal financial statements:

 Personal property consists of several asset categories including aircraft, vehicles, security equipment, communication equipment, automated data processing (ADP) equipment, reproduction equipment, and software.
 The Department holds title to these assets, some of which are operated in unusual conditions, as described below.

 The Department’s Bureau of International Narcotics and Law Enforcement (INL) uses aircraft to help eradicate and stop the flow of illegal drugs.
 To accomplish its mission, INL maintains an aircraft fleet that is one of the largest Federal, nonmilitary fleets.
 Most of the aircraft are under direct INL air wing management.
 However, a number of aircraft are managed by host-countries.
 The Department holds title to most of the aircraft under these programs and requires congressional notification to transfer title for any aircraft to foreign governments.
 INL contracts with firms to provide maintenance support depending on whether the aircraft are INL air wing managed or host-country managed.
 INL air wing managed aircraft are maintained to Federal Aviation Administration standards that involve routine inspection, as well as scheduled maintenance and replacements of certain parts after given hours of use.
-Host-country managed aircraft are maintained to host-country requirements, which are less than Federal Aviation Administration standards.
+Host-country managed aircraft are maintained to host-country requirements.

 The Department also maintains a large vehicle fleet that operates overseas.
 Many vehicles require armoring for security reasons.
 For some locations, large utility vehicles are used instead of conventional sedans.
 In addition, the Department contracts with firms to provide support in strife-torn areas, such as Iraq and Afghanistan.
 Contractor support includes the purchase and operation of armored vehicles.
 Under the terms of the contracts, the Department has title to the contractor-held vehicles.